David-Parry/spring-agent-sdk/CONTRIBUTING.md

 ## Understanding the Project Structure

-Command SDK is organized into two distinct modules with different purposes:
+Agent SDK is organized into two distinct modules with different purposes:

 ### `app` Module - Customer Implementation Layer

 **Location:** `/app/src/main/java/ai/qodo/command/app/`

-**Purpose:** This module is where **customers of the Command API use the SDK** to build their own integrations and workflows.
+**Purpose:** This module is where **customers of the Agent API use the SDK** to build their own integrations and workflows.

 **Contains:**
 - **Controllers** (`controllers/`) - Webhook endpoints for external services (Snyk, Jira, GitHub, etc.)